 Bachelor of Science in Construction Engineering Technology

-The Construction Engineering Technology program provides students with a well rounded education in construction principles, and practices in preparation for a career in the construction industry.
-Upon completion of this degree, students will be prepared for careers such as construction superintendent, field engineer, project manager, project coordinator, facilities engineer, cost estimator, CAD drafter, and quality and safety controller.
-Additionally, graduates of this program with experience, interest, and/or knowledge about specific construction trades, will be capable of performing in a large number of positions within those respective subcontracting firms.
+The construction engineering technology online degree program provides students with a well-rounded education in construction principles and practices in preparation for a career in the construction industry.
+Upon completion of this bachelor’s in construction engineering degree, students will be prepared for careers such as construction superintendent, field engineer, project manager, project coordinator, facilities engineer, cost estimator, CAD drafter, and quality and safety controller.
+Additionally, graduates of this construction engineering technology program with experience, interest, and/or knowledge about specific construction trades, will be capable of performing in a large number of positions within those respective subcontracting firms.

 Program Learning Outcomes

 - Effectively communicate through written, verbal, and graphical media.

 - Demonstrate knowledge of engineering science and mathematics and its application in problem solving.

 - Recognize ethical issues and apply professional standards in decision-making.